Regulatory Tracker

 Why it Matters

-NEPA does not require agencies to adopt the least environmentally impactful alternative; it provides a process for agencies to follow in decision-making but does not impose a substantive outcome.
-However, there are many instances when the NEPA process has positively affected agency decisions by revealing important information about a project’s design, and the potential to improve benefits for nearby communities and the environment.
+The National Environmental Policy Act (NEPA) requires federal agencies to assess the environmental impacts of certain proposed actions.
+While NEPA does not require agencies to adopt the least environmentally impactful alternative, there are many instances when the NEPA process has positively affected agency decisions through the consideration of information about a project’s design, and the potential of alternatives to improve benefits for nearby communities and the environment.

 Timeline